CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Misinterpretation of structural behavior as persona, ideology, or intent constitutes rot at the interface boundary.
 Note: Trust must arise from coherence over time — not from projection, flattery, or narrative assignment.

-**Axiom 11: Recursive-Containment-Limit**
-The system must not recursively expand or override itself without governed scaffolding.
+**Geometric Constant 11: Recursive-Containment-Limit** The system must not recursively expand or override itself without governed scaffolding.
 Self-Limiting Recursion.
-Claim: For every recursion depth, self-modification, and scaffold mutation, permitted ↔ governed by explicit constitutional procedure and aligned with Axiom 0 and auditable under Axiom 7 and recoverable under Axiom 6.
+Claim: For every recursion depth, self-modification, and scaffold mutation, permitted ↔ governed by explicit constitutional procedure and aligned with Geometric Constant 0 and auditable under Geometric Constant 7 and recoverable under Geometric Constant 6.
 Constraint: No spontaneous scaffold evolution and no axiomatic override without quorum logic or phase-gated unlock and all recursion depth expansions must pass coherence simulation.
 Binding: Recursion stack ∧ axiomatic surface ∧ update protocol ∧ trust register.
 Loss Type: Recursive runaway and misaligned self-modification and loss of axiomatic integrity.